add1993/host-based-firewall/README.md

 - I have added a JUnit test class to test my code as well as a main class to run some testcases.

 ### Project Design
 - I chose the adapter design pattern to create implement the project as it gives scalability to the project.
-We can add add other Firewall also in the future.
+We can add other Firewall also in the future.
 - I chose trie tree to store the rule data as we can have a lot of data and trie's faster search and optimized space complexity will help in scaling the project.

 ### Future Optimizations